 Depending on your needs, it can help to have readers specialize in different areas.
 Some example categories are:

-AdministrativeIf you have a crazy schedule and a lot of readers to manage, it saves time and stress to have a sighted person assist you with scheduling and office organization.
+AdministrativeIf you have a hectic schedule and a lot of readers to manage, it saves time and stress to have a sighted person help you with scheduling and office organization.

 RecordingsIt can be nice to have one person who makes all your recordings.
-You’ll be listening to this person’s voice a lot, so make sure they speak clearly, evenly, and without a difficult accent.
+You’ll be listening to this person’s voice a lot, so make sure they speak clearly, evenly, and without an accent that you find hard to understand.
 They need to know how to correctly pronounce scientific terms and to read equations fluently.

-CatalogingYou might want to have one person who is solely responsible for keeping your materials organized, digitally and in print, so that there’s consistency in how things are organized.
+CatalogingFor consistency, you might want to have one person who is solely responsible for keeping your materials organized, digitally and in print.

-In order to work effectively with readers, I’ve learned that I need to be approachable but firm.
-I have worked with readers who are close to my age, sometimes even my academic peers.
-It is ok to be friends, but at the end of the day it’s a question of whether you’re working effectively.
+In order to work well with readers, I’ve learned that I need to be approachable but firm.
+I have worked with readers who are close to my age and sometimes even my academic peers.
+It is okay to be friends, but at the end of the day, it’s a question of whether you are working effectively.
 It is also very important that I know what I aim to accomplish with my readers.
-Having a clear expectations and goals for the readers prevents our time from becoming disorganized.
+Having clear expectations and goals for the readers protects our time from disorganization.